Using Search in Application Insights

 Filter event types

-Open the Filter blade and choose the event types you want to see.
-(If, later, you want to restore the filters with which you opened the blade, click Reset.)
+Open the Event types' drop-down menu and choose the event types you want to see.
+(If, later, you want to restore the filters, click Reset.)

 The event types are: